flykokan/parallel-radix-sort/README.md

 Besides the sequential algorithm, three parallel implementations were developed.
 <ol>
 <li>
-The shared memory paradigm was applied to the first version throuph the OpenMP&reg API.
+The shared memory paradigm was applied to the first version through the OpenMP&reg API.
 </li>
 <li>
 The second implementation exploits the Open MPI library project as the message passing paradigm.